 The remanufacturing process applies to any used tunnelling refuge chamber.
 The method involves transforming a used chamber into a newer, fit for purpose model.
 Ensuring it meets the organisation’s safety standards is a significant consideration, as are government guidelines and MineARC Systems quality assurance.

-Initially, used shelters are returned from site to be assessed and stripped.
+Initially, used shelters are returned from the site to be assessed and stripped.
 Allowing the full extent of restoration and updates required to bring the chamber back to a high safety standard to be determined.

 For this project, Herrenknecht collaborated with MineARC Systems to determine the appropriate upgrades and parts required for the individual chamber.
 Once a chamber is cleaned, blasted, and freshly painted the next stage is to install all the new components, followed by final inspection and sign-off.